lindavr/Docs/readme.md

 ## Repository organization

-The content published to docs.microsoft.com is partitioned into several GitHub repositories.
+The content published to docs.microsoft.com is partitioned into several public GitHub repositories.
 The table below enumerates the current set of docs.microsoft.com landing pages, the GitHub repository that contains the associated articles, and the related discussion forum(s) :

 | Main Landing Page | Solution/Service Landing Page | GitHub Org/Repository | Discussion Forum(s) |
 |:---------------------------:|:-------------------------------------------:|:-------------------------:|:----------------------------:|